marconip/drawing-suggestions/README.md

 HTML, CSS and Javascript

-Developed by me and <a href="https://github.com/KalebeMatos">Kalebe Matos</a>
+Developed by me (Marconip) and <a href="https://github.com/KalebeMatos">Kalebe Matos</a>

-I designed and structure the codes and Kalebe Matos gave me a nice help in Javascript
+I designed and structure the codes<br/>
+Kalebe Matos gave me a nice help in Javascript

 <a href="https://codepen.io/marconip/pen/GRRvvGv"> Demo view </a>